p-argento/uni/BPM/BMP Program.md

-There are 24 lectures and 24 slides.
+There are 23 lectures and 24 slides.
+Lecture 21 is about slides 21 and 22.
+Following the slides for the first part and the lectures for the second.